pporche87/front-end-development/README.md

 * Build a JavaScript Calculator
 * Build a Pomodoro Clock
-* Build a Tic Tac Toe Game
+* Build a Tic Tac Toe Game [done - webdevbootcamp]
 * Build a Simon Game